carissalow/rapids/docs/features/extracted.rst

 Name	        Description
 ============    ===================
 day_segment     The particular ``day_segments`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` metrics         The different measures that can be retrieved from the Fitbit: Heart Rate dataset.
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features         The different measures that can be retrieved from the Fitbit: Heart Rate dataset.
-                See :ref:`Available Fitbit: Heart Rate Metrics <fitbit-heart-rate-available-metrics>` Table below
+                See :ref:`Available Fitbit: Heart Rate Features <fitbit-heart-rate-available-features>` Table below
 ============    ===================

-.. _fitbit-heart-rate-available-metrics:
+.. _fitbit-heart-rate-available-features:

-**Available Fitbit: Heart Rate Metrics**
+**Available Fitbit: Heart Rate Features**

-The following table shows a list of the available metrics for the Fitbit: Heart Rate dataset.
+The following table shows a list of the available features for the Fitbit: Heart Rate dataset.

 ==================   ===========    =============
 Name                 Units          Description